annitya/roc-completion/readme.md

     - That should be easy... not!
 - Add default-values by type as placeholders when there is no default-value.
 - Divine the rather exotic types.
+- If the Roc-terminal is a bit sluggish to start, it will not be properly named.
+Oh the horror!
+    - Wait for the tab.

 Future versions
 ---------------